Running away from home

 What if the council won't help me?

-Find out more about dealing with the council and what you can do if the council won't help you.
+Find out more about getting help from the council and what you can do if the council won't help you.

 Can social work help me?